Knetic/subteno/README.md

 How do I use it?
 ====

-Clone the project, substitute your own SSID/password/IP/MAC in `globals.cpp`, plug in your 8266, build/upload the project, and from that moment on your 8266 will keep your server online.
+Clone the project, substitute your own SSID/password/MAC in `globals.cpp`, plug in your 8266, build/upload the project, and from that moment on your 8266 will keep your server online.

 Where's the Fritz?
 ====

 Fritz diagrams are used to express how components and microcontrollers ought to be wired together.
 In this case, there's no components other than the esp8266 - it's a purely software project.

+Other projects used
+====

+[wol.c](https://github.com/scratch-org/wol.c/): for copy/pasted code to translate an ASCII hex MAC address to a proper 48-bit representation.
+There was no license for the project, so I took the code verbatim.